 Heimdall supports a variety of databases including Postgres and Postgres based databases (AWS Aurora, Redshift and Greenplum), MySQL and SQL Server databases.
 For caching, it supports Hazelcast, Redis, Gemfire/Apache Geode and Gridgain/Apache Ignite.

 Heimdall optimally operates via a two-layer cache system.
-The first layer (L1) is an in-heap cache, the size of which is controlled by the cache size in the VDB settings.
+The first layer (L1) is an in-heap cache, the size of which is controlled by the heap size in the VDB->proxy settings.
 The second layer (L2) is used as secondary storage and as a means of communication amongst the deployed proxies.
 The user will choose any of the supported cache engines to provide a distributed cache between nodes.